cyberbotics/webots_ros2/webots_ros2_core/README.md

     main()

 ```
-Notice that you have to inherit `WebotsNode` which contains basic functionality that allows you to interact with a Webots robot.
+Notice that you have to inherit `WebotsNode` which contains basic functionality which allows interaction with a robot in Webots.
-Also, you need to create a launch file `/my_webots_driver/launch/robot_launch.py` with the minimal content given here:
+Also, you need to create a launch file `/my_webots_driver/launch/robot_launch.py` with the minimal content as following:
 ```Python
 import launch
 from launch import LaunchDescription